-As regular users of the site will know, it has been inaccessible for several months after a serious hack led to its closure.
-Virtually all the text has now been recovered from the wreck and the site has been thoroughly redesigned.
-Though it now looks rather different, it is usable again.
+As regular users of the site will know, it was inaccessible for several months after a serious hack led to its closure.
+It has now been thoroughly redesigned and. though it looks rather different, there is nothing radically new.

 The website aims to provide a study of the architectural development of each Anglican parish church and as many subsidiary chapels as possible in Sussex (which has practically the same boundaries as the Diocese of Chichester).
 In the case of churches built in the last 200 years, there may be less architectural development to consider and entries may focus more on the effectiveness of the design itself.
 Wherever possible, there is also a record of the contents and fittings of a church, though much is anonymous.
 Such work is only included if it is in some way out of the ordinary.

 I started research in 1975 and have continued, with one longish gap, ever since.
 During this time, each church has been visited at least twice.
 There is a wide range of literature about many churches and the items I have used are noted under each church.

 There are probably nearly 500 Anglican parish churches, ranging in date from, at the earliest, the Eighth Century to the present.
 The precise quantity depends on whether you include chapelries within a larger parish and churches no longer in use or demolished.
 The aim of this website is to include as many as possible, though demolished and disused churches may be covered in less detail.